woobirnd/Woobi-Android-SDK/README.md

 ## Contact Us
 For more information, please visit [woobi.com](http://woobi.com/).
-For any questions or assistance please visit [contact](http://woobi.com/contact/)
+For any questions or assistance please visit our teams [here](http://woobi.com/contact/).